Powerglide: Types

-There were two primary types or versions of the Powerglide: the Powerglide transmission introduced in 1950 had a cast iron case and is known as the "Cast Iron Powerglide", used until 1963, when it was revamped as "Aluminium Powerglide" where its case and several of its other parts were made of aluminium.
+Two primary types or versions of the Powerglide were made.
+The "Cast Iron Powerglide" transmission introduced in 1950 featured a cast iron case; after 1963, the "Aluminum Powerglide" substituted aluminum versions of the case and several other parts.
 Early models were air cooled, and later 60's versions used a fluid cooler in the radiator.
-The Aluminium Powerglide, and Tempestorque was used from 1962 until it was replaced with the Turbo-Hydramatic series of transmission in 1973.
-The Aluminium Powerglide is still used today as a racing transmission of choice by many racers mainly for the fact that it only shifts once, and for its extreme durability.
-It is also possible to purchase all the parts needed to build an Aluminium Powerglide from scratch from most racing parts vendors.
+The Aluminum Powerglide, and Tempestorque was used from 1962 until it was replaced with the Turbo-Hydramatic series of transmission in 1973.
+The Aluminum Powerglide is still used today as a racing transmission of choice by many racers mainly for the fact that it only shifts once, and for its extreme durability.
+It is also possible to purchase all the parts needed to build an Aluminum Powerglide from scratch from most racing parts vendors.

 Torque-Drive

 For the 1968 model year, Chevrolet introduced a semi-automatic version of Powerglide marketed under the name Torque-Drive.
 This unit was basically Powerglide without the vacuum modulator, requiring the driver to manually shift gears between Low and High.
 The quadrant indicator on Torque-Drive cars was, Park-R-N-Hi-1st.
 The driver would start the car in "1st," then move the lever to "Hi" when desired.